Every classroom has them. Students who shut down, act out, or disengage the moment learning gets hard.

 Self-Monitoring

-A fundamentally different way to change classroom culture.
+A fundamentally different way to change student mindsets and classroom dynamics.

-For years, we’ve to guide them to the destination, but they haven’t had a map to know the CLIMB.
+For years, we’ve guided them to the destination, but they haven’t had a map to know the CLIMB.

 Instead of applying more pressure to the output, the Learning Mountain invests in the internal capacity of the learner.